TheShermanTanker/rpython/rpython/doc/arm.rst

 binary in the ARM chroot or on an ARM device should produce the output ``"Hello World"``.

-To translate the full python pypy interpreter with a jit, you can cd into pypy/goal and call
+To translate the full python pypy interpreter, you can cd into pypy/goal and call

 ::

-  pypy <path to rpython>/rpython/bin/rpython -Ojit --platform=arm targetpypystandalone.py
+  pypy <path to rpython>/rpython/bin/rpython --platform=arm targetpypystandalone.py